marcoverpas/SFC-models-EViews/README.md

 # SFC-models-EViews

-A selection of SFC models developed using EViews
+A selection of SFC models developed using `EViews`.